 Is a Big 4 firm necessary for a successful audit career?

-No. The career paths differ, but mid-tier and SRA-member firms offer earlier client ownership, faster progression to engagement management, and a shorter path to partnership.
-After 5 years of post-qualification experience, recruiters and hiring managers care about what you can do, who your clients are, and whether you hold the RA qualification, not your former employer's name.
+No. The career paths differ, but mid-tier and SRA-member firms offer earlier client ownership and a shorter path to partnership.
+After 5 years of post-qualification experience, recruiters and hiring managers care about what you can do and whether you hold the RA qualification, not your former employer's name.

-Which specialisations are most valuable for non-Big 4 auditors?
+Which specialisations are most valuable for mid-tier auditors?

 Four specialisations carry outsized market value: CSRD and sustainability assurance (ISAE 3000), ISAE 3402 service organisation controls, IT audit and IT general controls (ITGCs), and financial services regulation (Wft-regulated entities).
 Each creates recurring engagement revenue and positions you as difficult to replace at your firm.